Since the beginning of the Meiji Restoration in the late 19th century, Japan had rapidly modernised their country, industry, and military.

 The first steps to imperial expansion were when Japan fought China in the First Sino-Japanese War in 1894–95.

-During this conflict, Japan invaded Korea and took control of Taiwan.
+During this conflict, Japan invaded Korea.
+It quickly became clear.
 Japan's new military power was unstoppable against the older style Chinese military.

 A new emperor, known as Hirohito, came to power in Japan in 1926 and he ruled Japan through the Second World War.

-However, by the time of the Great Depression, Japan had been preparing for the next stage of their military expansion and they believed that an Asian-Pacific empire was within their grasp.
+By the time of the Great Depression in 1929, Japan had been preparing for the next stage of their military expansion and they believed that an Asian-Pacific empire was within their grasp.

 This was an idea that the Empire of Japan proposed, where Asian countries would work together to become richer and more powerful than Western nations.